-Major 9th arpeggios - Guitar diagrams
+Major 9th Arpeggios - Lesson with Guitar Diagrams

-As its name implies there is a major ninth (9) added to the major 7th arpeggio formula thus giving root (R), major third (3), perfect fifth (5), major seventh (7) and ninth (9).
+As its name implies there is a major ninth (9) added to the major 7th arpeggio, thus giving root (R), major third (3), perfect fifth (5), major seventh (7) and ninth (9).
 Major 9th arpeggios have the same notes as the chords they are derived from.

 A major ninth (9) is a compound interval made up of an octave plus a second (14 semitones).
 It is an octave larger than a second.
 It brings specific color considered as dissonant.
 It should not be confused with the minor ninth (b9) which is spanning 13 semitones (a minor second plus an octave).

 The two other shapes are designed to be played up and across the neck (diagonal playing, shifting required, 2-3 notes on each string).
-There are of course many ways to play these arpeggios on the guitar, but if it is the first time that you learn them, it is recommended to work on a few positions.
+There are of course many ways to play these arpeggios on the guitar, but if it is the first time that you learn them, it is recommended working on a few positions.

-The example below shows you the Em7 arpeggio (E-G-B-D) into the Cmaj9 arpeggio (C-E-G-B-D).
+The example below shows the Em7 arpeggio (E-G-B-D) into the Cmaj9 arpeggio (C-E-G-B-D).
 Playing an Em7 arpeggio over Cmaj7 chord makes it sound like a Cmaj9.